MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

  [0.0  0.0  1.0  0.0]
  [0.0  0.0  0.0  1.0]]
 ```
-That is, as we would expect, the superoperator resulting from the identity operator maps all operators to themselves.
+That is, as expected, the superoperator resulting from the identity operator maps all operators to themselves.

-On the other hand, we get something quite different for the $X$ matrix:
+On the other hand, for the $X$ operation the result is different:

 ```python
 # Convert the 𝑋 matrix used to simulate Microsoft.Quantum.Intrinsic.X into a superoperator.